TruKid Truly Natural Sunscreen

 As the experts in kid's skincare, TruKid's sunscreens are developed by a doctor and tested by pediatricians and dermatologists.
 Our extensive line of sunscreen products protect your kid's fragile skin and allow you child to play all day!

 Chosen by thousands of parents nationally, TruKid’s award-winning natural sunscreens are a family favorite for safe, natural sun protection.
 Our variety of sunscreens help cater to your child's skin needs.
-Providing clinically proven UVA/UVB protection, TruKid Sunscreens are 100% safe, non-toxic, non-nano, and gluten-free.
+Providing clinically proven UVA/UVB protection, TruKid Sunscreens are 100% safe, non-toxic, and non-nano.
 They rub in quickly, making it easy to get your kids ready to play.
 With no harsh chemicals, a reef-friendly formula, and BPA-free tubes, our sunscreens are as good for the earth as they are for your kids.

 - Highly rated on EWG